Kawaeee/yolov8_tf-serving/README.md

 bash /app/run.sh /data/yolov8l.pt
 ```

-> Once you have the converted model, you can try it by moving the contents of the "output" directory to the "demo/models" folder and then follow the instructions in the [README.md]() file in the "demo" section.
+* After obtaining the converted model, transfer the contents from the "output" directory to the "demo/models".
+Then, simply follow the instructions outlined in the [next steps](https://github.com/Kawaeee/yolov8_tf-serving/blob/main/demo/README.md).